-Students from the University of Leicester have succesfully created and launched an unmanned weather balloon above the clouds and into the stratosphere.
-Ascending 23.6km into the air (nearly twice the height of a cruising Boeing 747), it endured temperatures of -56 degrees Celcius.
+In January 2017, students from the University of Leicester successfully built an unmanned weather balloon which they launched into the stratosphere.
+Ascending 23.6 kilometres into the air (nearly twice the altitude of a cruising Boeing 747), it endured temperatures of -56 degrees Celsius.
 Impressive, certainly, but why was the project undertaken?